-Your expertise in different softwares sounds extensive – Z-Brush, Maya, 3DS Max, Unreal Engine, World Machine – is it common practice to be skilled with so many different tools as an effects artist?
+Your expertise in different softwares sounds extensive – Z-Brush, Maya, 3DS Max, Unreal Engine, World Machine – is its common practice to be skilled with so many different tools as an effect’s artist?

 For people finding their feet in the industry or wanting to explore it further, what software do you most recommend people play with?

 I currently recommend studying the foundations of art first, such as drawing, painting, sculpting and photography.
 From there, learning a 3D modelling program such as Maya, 3D Studio Max, or Modo is essential.
 For texturing, learning Substance Designer and Painter are also now essential along with being familiar with photogrammetry techniques.